getartistry/artistry/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 3.4.8 (2018-07-31) =
+* Added the possibility to create replace-rules giving you extra options to manipulate the information that ends up in your product feeds

+= 3.4.7 (2018-07-30) =
+* Fixed a bug: the optimized title input field did not allow strange characters and uppercases whereas this was allowed for viariant products.
+This issue has been fixed now.
+* Fixed a bug: there was a double optimized title input field for variant products.
+This issue has been fixed now.

 = 3.4.6 (2018-07-30) =
 * Added a template for Google Local Product Inventory